sumatrapdfreader/sumatrapdf/docs/md/Advanced-options-settings.md

 - menu `Settings` / `Advanced options...`
 - or with Command Palette: `Ctrl + K`, type `adv` to narrow down to command, press `Enter` to select `Advanced Options...` command

-This opens a text file in Notepad with all the advanced settings.
+This opens a settings text file in default .txt editor.
 Make changes and save the file.

-To reset to default settings, delete settings file and SumatraPDF will re-create it with default state.
+To reset to default settings, delete settings file.
+SumatraPDF will re-create it with default values.

-Most settings take effect immediately after you save the settings file.
+Most settings take effect immediately after saving the settings file.
 Some settings (e.g. `UseTabs`) require closing and re-starting SumatraPDF.

 Documentation for all settings is at [https://www.sumatrapdfreader.org/settings/settings](https://www.sumatrapdfreader.org/settings/settings)